 C3.
 PLANS APPROPRIATE INSTRUCTIONAL STRATEGIES TO MEET THE LEARNING OUTCOMES.
-DN plans inappropriate methods and activities to meet the learning outcomes.
-DE plans appropriate methods and activities to meet the learning outcomes; ME ANDplans varied methods and activities to meet the learning outcomes; EE ANDuses data to plan appropriate, varied methods and activities to meet the learning outcomes.
+InTASC 7a, 7b,7l DN plans ineffective methods and activities to meet the learning outcomes.
+DE plans effective methods and activities to meet the learning outcomes; ME ANDuses data and plans varied methods and activities to meet the learning outcomes with specific attention to students within gap groups; EE ANDuses disaggregated data to plan appropriate, varied methods and activities to meet the learning outcomes with specific attention to students within gap groups.